VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 	+ **<ins>Doomstorm</ins>:**
 	4 random players will receive a <span class="speDebuff">Doom</span> debuff lasting 26 seconds, killing the player when it wears off.
-	This debuff canot target all Tanks/Healers or all DPS at the same time.
+	This debuff cannot target all Tanks/Healers or all DPS at the same time.

 	___

 	+ **<ins>Spear of the Fury</ins>:**
-	Line AoE from *Sir Zephirin* that goes though the middle of the arena.
+	Line AoE from *Sir Zephirin* that goes though the middle of the arena dealing lethal damage.

 	___

 	+ **<ins>Cauterize & Twisting Dive</ins>:**
-	Large **Cauterize** from *Darkscale* and thin **Twisting Dive** from *Vedrfolnir*.
+	Larger **Cauterize** from *Darkscale* and thiner **Twisting Dive** from *Vedrfolnir*.
 Both attacks don't have a dive marker and go through the middle of the arena.

 	___